Block3AI/tlbb-spl-token/README.md

-Here’s a basic README.md template for your project:

 # TLBB SPL Token

 A Solana-based SPL token built using the Anchor framework.
 This project implements custom tokenomics and functionality for managing token supply, fees, and distribution.